HateNoSaiShi/NHentai-Doujin-Manga-Collector/README.md

 =============================Warning=============================
 The code is too trash so it goes beyond your wildest imagination.
-I shall not be responsible for any situation the code cause.
+I shall not be responsible for any situation the code causes.
 (Such as letting users wait for too long which eventuall leads to users' getting erection disability.)
 ```